-- Sub-team leaders: It is the responsibility of the group leaders to steer the subgroups toward the given IPRO objectives and to assure that said goals will be accomplished within the semester timeline. - Joe Charles and Josh Evenhouse lead the Thermo and Application teams, respectively. - Application/Tour leader: Students interested in specific applications for recovered heat are encouraged to lead discussions with research.
+- Sub-team leaders: It is the responsibility of the group leaders to steer the subgroups toward the given IPRO objectives and to assure that said goals will be accomplished within the semester timeline. - Application/Tour leader: Students interested in specific applications for recovered heat are encouraged to lead discussions with research.
 Also, any tours to facilities involved in handling green wood or proposed retrofitted processes should be schedules by a self-appointed (or appointed) student. - All members share this role as each has at least one particular interest they have shared in discussions or hope to pursue with tours.